respondcreate/django-versatileimagefield/README.rst

 In A Nutshell
 =============

--  Creates images anywhere you need them: not just in templates.
+-  Creates images anywhere you need them: not just `in templates <http://django-versatileimagefield.readthedocs.org/en/latest/using_sizers_and_filters.html#using-sizers-filters-in-templates>`_.

 -  Non-destructive: Your original image is never modified.